jerzygrzelak/jerzygrzelak/README.md

 ---

-### I find a great joy in building usable, aesthetic and responsive frontend apps that solve actual problems.
-I'm no stranger to UX and UI design - because recognizing user needs with empathy is a crucial part of the development process.
-Additionally, I like to play around with data, statistics, and visualizations.
+### I find a great joy in building user-friendly and aesthetic frontend applications that address real-world problems.
+My expertise in UX and UI, combined with programming skills, allows me to approach the development process holistically.
+I also enjoy working with data, statistics, and visualizations to enhance my projects.

 ---